Nyerguds/MobiusMapEditor/README.md

 * **MaxMapTileTextureSize**: Maximum for the size of the tiles shown on the Map tool.
 Leave on 0 to disable.
 * **UndoRedoStackSize**: The amount of undo/redo actions stored in memory.
 Defaults to 50.

-The **ModsToLoadTD** and **ModsToLoadSS** settings will have the `ConcretePavementTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning the mod will automatically be loaded if found.
+The **ModsToLoadTD** and **ModsToLoadSS** settings will have the `GraphicsFixesTD` mod set by default, to complete the incomplete TD Remastered graphics set, meaning the mod will automatically be loaded if found.
 Note that the editor has no way to check whether mods are enabled in the game, so that makes no difference.

-You can find the mod [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675) and [on ModDB](https://www.moddb.com/games/command-conquer-remastered/addons/concretepavementtd).
+You can find the mod [on the Steam workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=2844969675) and [on ModDB](https://www.moddb.com/games/command-conquer-remastered/addons/graphicsfixestd).

 ### Tweaks: